Claire-Fisher/Donofy/README.md

 6. Navigate to My Accounts/Donate.
 (If you followed step 5, the form will prepopulate for you).
 Fill out the donation form.
 7. To make a test payment, please use the following card details:
     - **Card No:** 4242 4242 4242 4242
     - **Any future expiry date:**  (e.g. 01/25 )
     - **Any CVC code:**  (e.g. 123 )
     - **Any 5 digit zip:**  (e.g. 12345 )

-8. Please note, stripe card input element is currently set to USA (hence the zip code required).
+8. Please note, the stripe card input element is currently set to the USA (hence the zip code required).
 This would be changed if the site is ever launched in the UK or otherwise.
 For now, the USA version remains to meet project deadlines, and demonstrate payment functionality.

 ## Setup and Installation
 ### Dependencies